 2. To protect the constitutional right of defendants to a speedy trial and pursuant to Federal Rules of Criminal Procedure 5 and 10, the Court will continue to hold initial appearances, arraignments, and preliminary hearings in criminal cases without unnecessary delay.
-Judges will continue to conduct such proceedings by videoconference with the consent of the defendant, unless otherwise ordered by the assigned judge.
+Judges will continue to conduct such proceedings by videoconference (or teleconference when circumstances require) with the consent of the defendant, unless otherwise ordered by the assigned judge.

+3. [REMOVED]

-- 3. [REMOVED] - 4.
-All criminal jury trials scheduled to occur before May 3, 2021, are continued, except those criminal jury trials that the assigned Judge may select to proceed under paragraph A.5.
+- 4. All criminal jury trials scheduled to occur before June 7, 2021, are continued, except those criminal jury trials that the assigned Judge may select to proceed under paragraph A.5.
 Judges may issue other orders concerning future continuances as necessary and appropriate.
-All trial specific deadlines in criminal cases scheduled to begin before May 3, 2021, are continued pending further order of the assigned judge.
-Pretrial deadlines, such as motion deadlines, will remain in effect. - 5.
-The Court anticipates and the Parties should be prepared for criminal jury trials proceeding on a limited basis beginning May 3, 2021.
-Although all criminal jury trials scheduled to occur before May 3, 2021, are continued, assigned Judges may make exceptions as justice requires. - 6.
-[REMOVED] - 7.
-[REMOVED] - 8.
-[REMOVED] - 9.
-Due to the outbreak of COVID-19, the following facts make a criminal jury trial impractical at this time: - (A)Petit juries in the District of Alaska are drawn from disparate, often remote, communities throughout the District, which may require some jurors to travel to courthouses by airplane. - (B) The Federal Bureau of Prisons and the Department of Corrections for the State of Alaska had previously restricted access to their correctional facilities for all visitors including defense counsel.
+All trial specific deadlines in criminal cases scheduled to begin before June 7, 2021, are continued pending further order of the assigned judge.
+Pretrial deadlines, such as motion deadlines, will remain in effect.

+- The Court anticipates and the Parties should be prepared for criminal jury trials continuing to proceed on a limited basis through June 7, 2021.
+Although all criminal jury trials scheduled to occur before June 7, 2021, are continued, assigned Judges may make exceptions as justice requires.

+- 6. [REMOVED]

+- 7. [REMOVED]

+- 8. [REMOVED]

+- 9. Due to the outbreak of COVID-19, the following facts make a criminal jury trial impractical at this time: - (A)Petit juries in the District of Alaska are drawn from disparate, often remote, communities throughout the District, which may require some jurors to travel to courthouses by airplane. - (B) In order to comply with applicable public health mandates and advisories, including social distancing guidance, each criminal jury trial requires simultaneous use of multiple courtrooms.
+The Court is therefore unable to safely return to its pre-pandemic capacity for criminal jury trials at this time. - (C) Until recently, the Federal Bureau of Prisons and the Department of Corrections for the State of Alaska had restricted access to their correctional facilities for all visitors including defense counsel.
 These restrictions prevented defense attorneys from meeting with their clients to adequately prepare their defense for trial.
-However, effective March 17, 2021, the Department of Corrections for the State of Alaska has eased restrictions for access to its correctional facilities allowing counsel to begin resuming meeting with their clients, so long as the client is fully vaccinated.4 This will facilitate the Court's ability to begin resuming criminal jury trials in the near future.
+However, on March 17, 2021, the Department of Corrections for the State of Alaska began easing restrictions for attorney access to its correctional facilities.
+On April 21, 2021, the Department of Corrections reopened for limited public visitation and on April 30, 2021 fully reopened for public visitation.5 While certain visitation restrictions relating to COVID-19 are still in place, these changes will facilitate the Court's ability to resume criminal jury trials on a limited basis.

-(C) [REMOVED]
+(D)[REMOVED]